feracommerce/omniauth-fera/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/feracommerce/omniauth-fera.

+### How to contribute
+To contribute to the repository:

+1. Fork the repository.
+2. Clone the forked repository locally.
+3. Create a branch descriptive of your work.
+For example "my_new_feature_xyz".
+4. When you're done work, push up that branch to **your own forked repository** (not the main one).
+5. Visit https://github.com/feracommerce/omniauth-fera and you'll see an option to create a pull request from your forked branch to the master.
+Create a pull request.

 # License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).